pomponchik/escaping/README.md

 But!
 You can change the standard logging behavior.

-If you want the log to be recorded for any outcome, including the one where no errors occurred, specify the `success_logging=True` flag:
+If you want the log to be recorded for any outcome, including the one where no errors occurred, specify the `success_logging=True` flag (messages will be recorded with the `info` level):

 ```python
 with escape(success_logging=True, logger=logger):